Potter

 Description

 Anchor Pottery was first owned by Israel Lacey.
-Lacey owned the pottery from 1884 until his death in 1894.
-After Lacey's death, the pottery was taken over by James E. Norris, Cyril Norris and Frank Norris, who built the business until they owned 14 kilns and employeed 250 people.
+Lacey owned the pottery from 1884 until his death in 1897.
+After Lacey's death, the pottery was taken over by a partnership between James E. Norris, Frank S. Jones and Cyril D. Jones from 1897 to 1926.
+The later built the business up to 250 employees operating 14 kilns.
 In the early 21st century some of the pottery buildings still existed on New York Avenue.

 The leaves of the Tea Leaf motif used by this firm are very spikey.